kondasoft/ks-bootshop/README.md

 ## Demo
 https://ks-bootshop.myshopify.com/

+## Download
+Go to [Releases](https://github.com/kondasoft/ks-bootshop/releases/) and get the latest v2.x.x version which is ready for Bootstrap v5.

 ## Premium Shopify Themes
 In case you are interested in our Premium Shopify Themes, please visit our website https://www.kondasoft.com